clj-arsenal/action/README.md

 the new context created by dispatching the action, as might be intended.

 So, to deal with situations like this, we have two utilities `action/inc-depth` and `action/dec-depth`.
-These will walk a form an increment or decrement any injections found within it.
+These will walk a form and increment or decrement any injections found within it.
 In the previous example `success-act` and `failure-act` should probably be depth incremented.